Would you mind speaking up, sir?

 An awful lot of unintelligible or barely-intelligible characters' speech disruptions take the form of them only being able to say their name: Pokémon Speak

-, although to be fair, it is possible to make out the occasional word, mostly "galoshes."
+, although it is possible to make out the occasional word, mostly "galoshes."

 See also Speaking Simlish